Agathe Guillemot

 Agathe Guillemot (born 11 July 1999) is a French middle-distance runner.
-In July 2023, she became the French national champion over 1500 metres.

-On 10 June 2024, she won the Bronze Medal in the 1500 metres at the 2024 European Athletics Championships.
-On 7 March 2025, she won gold at the 2025 European Athletics Indoor Championships.

-Career
+In July 2023, she became the French national champion over 1500 metres for the first time and set a French national record at the 2024 Olympic Games.
+In 2025, she became the European Indoor Champion over 1500 metres having previously won the bronze medal at the 2024 European Championships.
+In 2026 she became the French national record holder in the 1500 metres and the mile run, both outdoors and indoors.
+She won the mile run at the World Athletics Road Running Championships on 19 September 2026, setting a new European record time.
+She was a silver medalist in the mixed relay at the 2024 European Cross Country Championships and 2026 World Cross Country Championships.

+Biography

-From Finistère, she is based in Rennes and runs for Haute Bretagne Athlétisme.
-She won a silver medal in the 4 x 400 meters relay at the 2021 European Athletics U23 Championships in Tallinn.
+From Finistère, Brittany, she is based in Rennes and runs for Haute Bretagne Athlétisme.
+She won a silver medal in the 4 × 400 meters relay at the 2021 European Athletics U23 Championships in Tallinn.

-2023: French champion
+2023-2024: French champion, European medalist, World Championship and Olympic debut

 Guillemot ran a new personal best in the mile at the 2023 Diamond League event in Monaco.
 In July 2023, she became the French national champion over 1500 metres.
 She was selected for the 1500m at the 2023 World Athletics Championships.

-2024: European medalist and Olympic debut

-In February 2024, Guillemot broke the French indoor 1500m record with a run of 4:04.64 at the Meeting Hauts-de-France Pas-de-Calais in Liévin.
+In February 2024, Guillemot broke the French indoor 1500 m record with a run of 4:04.64 at the Meeting Hauts-de-France Pas-de-Calais in Liévin.
 She was selected to run at the 2024 World Athletics Indoor Championships in Glasgow.
 She qualified for the final of the women's 1500 metres race, with a time of 4:11.56.
 She finished seventh in the final with a time of 4:04.94.

 She won bronze in the 1500 metres at the 2024 European Athletics Championships in Rome in a time of 4:05.69.

-Guillemot set a new French 1500m national record at the Meeting de Paris finishing in a time of 3:58.05, her first time under the 4-minute barrier.
+Guillemot set a new French 1500 m national record at the Meeting de Paris finishing in a time of 3:58.05, her first time under the 4-minute barrier.
 She competed in the 1500 metres at the 2024 Summer Olympics in Paris in August 2024, running a new national record on her way to the final, where she placed ninth.

 She was selected for the French mixed relay team at the European Cross Country Championships in Antalya, Turkey, winning the silver medal.